infiniflow/ragflow/docs/guides/develop/build_docker_image.md

 docker manifest push infiniflow/ragflow:dev
 ```

-This image's size is about 11 GB.
-It contains embedding models, and can inference via local CPU/GPU or external LLM services.
+This image's size is approximately 9 GB in size and can reference via either local CPU/GPU or an external LLM, as it includes deepdoc, embedding, and chat models.